 iii.
 Create opportunities for innovative interdisciplinary research, experiential, problem-based student learning, mentorship for undergraduates, graduates and post-doctoral students.
 The benefits to this include both the building of Indigenous research capacity and recruitment of new researchers and faculty to McMaster by using monies made available by national granting agencies and philanthropic efforts.

 iv.
 Enhance knowledge translation capacity though the building of a digital portal that can be used to help educate McMaster staff and local community on reconciliation and Indigenous Knowledge,provide meaningful support to researchers, and create best-in-class protocols, practices and policies for research, teaching, and learning at McMaster and beyond.

 v.
 Create and mobilize an information clearinghouse focusing on Indigenous research, enhance understanding of Indigenous Knowledge and reconciliation amongst both Indigenous and non-Indigenous peoples, and position McMaster as a leading authority on Indigenous research and Indigenous Knowledge, and as a resource for post-secondary Universities across the country and around the world.

 During a new era of reconciliation in Canada, and at a time of rapidly changing systemic reform that is taking place in Indigenous research, education, and policy, MIRI will directly support McMaster in establishing and sustaining its role as a trusted leader and resource for internal and external stakeholders, including individuals and/or groups looking to respond to the Truth and Reconciliation Commission’s Calls to Action.

 Working with Indigenous communities requires a specialized skill set in community engagement, community-based participatory approaches, and a thorough knowledge of the current environment in terms of reconciliation and appropriate ethical practices.

-MIRI will host workshops, training initiatives and short courses on select topics throughout the year.
+Please contact us for more information about workshops, training initiatives and short courses on select topics throughout the year.